 - To resolve the “your organization’s policies don’t allow you to share with these users’, we need to enable external users sharing at Office 365 tenant level.

 Follow the below steps:

-First, open Office 365 Portal Admin page and log in with your account.
+First, open the Office 365 Portal Admin page and log in with your account.

-Then in the Admin center page, Expand Admin centers from the left side and click on SharePoint to open the SharePoint Admin center like below:
+Then on the Admin Center page, Expand Admin Centers from the left side and click on SharePoint to open the SharePoint Admin Center like below:

 Then in the SharePoint admin center, select the particular site collection URL and then click on Manage and then click on Sharing like below: